kylephillips/simple-locator/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Bug fix - fatal error thrown on some sites when attempting to activate without Advanced Custom Fields installed.

 = 1.3.0 =
 * Important: PHP version 5.4+ is required to run version 1.2.0 or higher.
 To use Simple Locator with PHP version 5.3, version 1.1.5 should be installed.
 Updating to a newer version on servers running older versions of PHP will result in an error.
 * Option to enable Google Places autocomplete on search form added.
 Visit the plugin general settings to enable autocomplete.
 Customize the placeholder text using the new shortcode option: addresslabel="Enter Your Location".